Korean Confucianism: Contemporary society and Confucianism

 With the fall of the Joseon Dynasty in 1910, Neo-Confucianism lost much of its influence.
 In contemporary South Korea, very few people identify themselves as being Confucian when asked for their religious affiliation.
 The statistical studies done on this subject can be misleading, however.
-Confucianism there is not an organized religion, making it hard to easily define a person as Confucian or not.
+Confucianism is not an organized religion, making it hard to easily define a person as Confucian or not.
 Though its prominence as the dominant ideology has faded, there are a lot of Confucian ideas and practices that still saturate South Korean culture and daily life.

 The traditional Confucian respect for education remains a vital part of South Korean culture.
 The civil service examinations were the gateway to prestige and power for a follower of Confucianism in the Joseon Dynasty.
 Today, exams continue to be an important aspect of South Korean life.
 The content of what is studied has changed over the years.
 Confucian teachings were replaced by other topics, such as foreign languages, modern history, economics, science, and mathematics.
 Like Confucianism from the past, a lot of emphasis is placed on the ability to study and memorize.
-Since exams are so important for gaining admission to better schools and jobs, a typical student’s entire life is oriented toward preparing to pass the necessary exams.
+Since exams are so important for gaining admission to better schools and jobs, a typical student's entire life is oriented toward preparing to pass the necessary exams.

 Perhaps some of the strongest evidences of continuing Confucian influence can be found in South Korean family life.
-It is seen not just in South Korea’s emphasis on family and group-oriented ways of living, but also in the Confucian rituals that are still commonly performed today, the ancestor memorial services.
+It is seen not just in South Korea's emphasis on family and group-oriented ways of living, but also in the Confucian rituals that are still commonly performed today, the ancestor memorial services.
 It is a way of showing respect for deceased parents, grandparents, and ancestors, and is a way of showing Confucian filial piety.
 In some cases, the memorial services have been changed to fit with religious views.
 This is an example of how Confucianism has melded with religion in South Korea, rather than competing against it.

-In 1980, the “Guideline for Family Rituals” was made law.
-It declared that ancestral ceremonies can only be held for one’s parents and grandparents, simplified the funeral ceremonies, and reduced the allowed mourning period.
+In 1980, the "Guideline for Family Rituals" was made law.
+It declared that ancestral ceremonies can only be held for one's parents and grandparents, simplified the funeral ceremonies, and reduced the allowed mourning period.
 The law is not strictly enforced, and no one has been charged for violating it.